-Because numerous high profile individuals have been convicted of white collar crimes in recent years, many people believe you must be a celebrity or a Wall Street tycoon to face these types of charges.
-In reality, white collar crime is a catch-all term for a variety of criminal offenses that typically involve ordinary people.
+Because numerous high-profile individuals have been convicted of white-collar crimes in recent years, many people believe you must be a celebrity or a Wall Street tycoon to face these types of charges.
+In reality, white-collar crime is a catch-all term for a variety of criminal offenses that typically involve ordinary people.

 Because most of these charges involve non-violent crimes committed by office workers in a business setting, the term refers to the type of white dress shirt that was historically worn by corporate employees to distinguish themselves from laborers in the working class.
-In most cases, as with credit card fraud, embezzlement, tax fraud, securities violations, and identity theft, white collar crimes involve the mishandling of money.
+In most cases, as with credit card fraud, embezzlement, tax fraud, securities violations, and identity theft, white-collar crimes involve the mishandling of money.

 Since white-collar crimes fall under both federal and state jurisdiction–and the term itself can be interpreted quite broadly–it can be difficult to determine with any precision what the “most common” crimes are.
 But generally speaking, here are some of the more commonly prosecuted forms of white-collar crime: